dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 ### PEBS on Intel Platforms {#sec:secPEBS}

 Similar to the Last Branch Record feature, PEBS is used while profiling the program to capture additional data with every collected sample.
 When a performance counter is configured for PEBS, the processor saves the set of additional data, which has a defined format and is called the PEBS record.
 The format of a PEBS record for the Intel Skylake CPU is shown in Figure @fig:PEBS_record.
-The record contains the state of general-purpose registers (`EAX`, `EBX`, `ESP`, etc.), `EventingIP`, `Data Linear Address`, and `Latency value`, which will discuss later.
+The record contains the state of general-purpose registers (`EAX`, `EBX`, `ESP`, etc.), `EventingIP`, `Data Linear Address`, and `Latency value`, which we'll discuss later.
 The content layout of a PEBS record varies across different microarchitectures, see [@IntelOptimizationManual, Volume 3B, Chapter 20 Performance Monitoring].

 ![PEBS Record Format for 6th Generation, 7th Generation and 8th Generation Intel Core Processor Families. *© Source: [@IntelOptimizationManual, Volume 3B, Chapter 20].*](../../img/pmu-features/PEBS_record.png){#fig:PEBS_record width=100%}